Once done with your e-learning course, you can publish it as an SWF or HTML5 presentation that can be:

 Adobe Connect is a web communication system that lets you quickly and easily view presentations, attend meetings, and receive training over the Internet using the familiar PowerPoint application, web browsers, and Flash Player.

-Connect Pro includes a set of components that provides an integrated solution.
-Connect Pro can be deployed with some or all of these components:
+Adobe Connect includes a set of components that provides an integrated solution.
+Adobe Connect can be deployed with some or all of these components:

 Lets you participate in online training systems, including integrated surveys, tracking, analysis, and course management.